Menu Close

 Day one

 I quickly realise this is going to be tough.
-Breakfast is granola, berries and yogurt, which is what I often eat in the morning, but there’s about half the amount I would ordinarily scoff.
+Breakfast is granola, berries and yoghurt, which is what I often eat in the morning, but there’s about half the amount I would ordinarily scoff.

 I scrape every last bit and still want more, but manage to hold off for a couple of hours until my mid-morning fruit snack.